john-cd/rust_howto/bk/drafts/categories/memory-management/lazy_initialization.md

 - The [`OnceCell`][c~core::cell::OnceCell~docs]{{hi:OnceCell}}↗ type provides a way to define a value that will be initialized at most once.
 - The corresponding thread-safe version of `OnceCell<T>` is `OnceLock<T>`. [`OnceLock<T>`](https://doc.rust-lang.org/std/sync/struct.OnceLock.html)↗ is a lock that allows a value to be initialized exactly once, ensuring that the initialization code is executed only once, even in the presence of multiple threads.
 - [`LazyCell<T>`](https://doc.rust-lang.org/std/cell/struct.LazyCell.html) is a value which is initialized on the first access.
 It is not thread-safe.
 - [`LazyLock`](https://doc.rust-lang.org/std/sync/struct.LazyLock.html)↗ is a lazily initialized value that is initialized on first access, ensuring that the initialization code is executed only once, even in the presence of multiple threads.
-This type is a thread-safe `LazyCell`, and can be used in statics.
+This type is a thread-safe [`LazyCell`](https://doc.rust-lang.org/std/cell/struct.LazyCell.html)↗{{hi:LazyCell}}, and can be used in statics.
 Since initialization may be called from multiple threads, any dereferencing call will block the calling thread if another initialization routine is currently running.
 - [`Once`](https://doc.rust-lang.org/std/sync/struct.Once.html)↗ is a low-level primitive that allows initialization of a value exactly once, ensuring that the initialization code is executed only once, even in the presence of multiple threads.

 ```rust,editable